 Why Experience Matters

-Domestic assault charges in Ontario turn lives upside down.
+Domestic violence charges in Ontario have the power to turn lives upside down.
 Like a strike of lightning, one phone call to the police leads to a cascade of disastrous and seemingly irreversible consequences: criminal charges, nights spent in custody, difficulty making bail, a looming criminal case, the prospect of a criminal record, mounting legal fees.

 And that's just the beginning...